allenai/ontoemma/README.md

 ## OntoEmma program

-### OntoEmmaWrapper module
-The module `OntoEmmaWrapper` is used to run the OntoEmma program.
+### Run OntoEmma (make an alignment between two KBs)
+To run OntoEmma, use `run_ontoemma.py`.
 The wrapper implements the OAEI-specified arguments:

+- -p \<model_type> (lr = logistic regression, nn = neural network)
+- -m \<pretrained_model>
 - -s \<source_ont>
 - -t \<target_ont>
 - -i \<input_alignment>
 - -o \<output_alignment>

+Example usage:

+`python run_ontoemma.py -p nn -m model_path -s source_ont.owl -t target_ont.owl -i input_alignment.tsv -o output_alignment.tsv`

+This script assumes that the model has been pre-trained, and uses *align* functions in `OntoEmma.py` accordingly.

+### Train OntoEmma (train a new model)
+To train an alignment model, use `train_ontoemma.py`.
+The wrapper takes the following arguments:

+- -p \<model_type> (lr = logistic regression, nn = neural network)
 - -m \<pretrained_model>
+- -c \<configuration_file>

 Example usage:

-`python OntoEmmaWrapper.py -s source_ont.owl -t target_ont.owl -i input_alignment.tsv -o output_alignment.tsv -m pretrained_model`
+`python train_ontoemma.py -p nn -m model_path -c configuration_file.json`

-This script assumes that the model has been pre-trained, and uses *align* functions in `OntoEmma.py` accordingly.
+This script will then use the *train* function in `OntoEmma.py` to train the model.

 ### OntoEmma module
-The module `OntoEmma` is used for accessing the training and alignment capabilities of the OntoEmma model.
+The module `OntoEmma` is used for accessing the training and alignment capabilities of OntoEmma.

-The first argument specifies the mode of operation:
-- `mode` the mode of operation, see *train* and *align*

-The input arguments for training are:
-- `model_serialization_path` path to save the model
-- `training_data_path` path to training data
-- `development_data_path` path to development data

-The input arguments for alignment are:
-- `source_kb_path` path to the source KB file
-- `target_kb_path` path to the target KB file
-- `gold_file_path` (optional) path to the gold standard alignment
-- `output_file_path` (optional) path to the output file for saving alignments

 #### Train mode
-In training mode, the `OntoEmma` module can use the `OntoEmmaModel` module or AllenNLP to train the model:
+In training mode, the `OntoEmma` module can use the `OntoEmmaLRModel` logistic regression module or AllenNLP to train the model:

 NN with AllenNLP:

-- Write training and development file names to configuration file.
-Training data is formatted according to [Data format: OntoEmma training data](https://docs.google.com/a/allenai.org/document/d/1t8cwpTRqcscFEZOQJrtTMAhjAYzlA_demc9GCY0xYaU/edit?usp=sharing)
+- Training data is formatted according to [Data format: OntoEmma training data](https://docs.google.com/a/allenai.org/document/d/1t8cwpTRqcscFEZOQJrtTMAhjAYzlA_demc9GCY0xYaU/edit?usp=sharing)
-- Train model using AllenNLP; example configuration file given in: `ontoemma_configuration.json`
+- Train model using AllenNLP; example configuration file given in: `config/example_ontoemma_config.json`
 - Save model to specified serialization directory

 When training other models with `OntoEmmaModel`, the module performs the following: